webapp-builders/groundwork/README.md

 * Move into the workspace directory `cd workspace`
 * Create new Rails app, specifying version `rails _4.2.0.beta4_ new example_app`<br>
   (Hartl Section 1.3, Section 2.1, Section 3.1, etc.)
-* A new Rails app should have run "bundle install" automatically, but if it did not run `bundle install`
+* A new Rails app should have run "bundle install" automatically, but if it did not, run `bundle install`
 * Move into your new application directory `cd example_app`
 * Run the rails server.
-Running the rails server **_in Vagrant_** needs additional parameters (go to STEP TEN).
+Running the rails server **_in Vagrant_** needs additional parameters (see STEP TEN).

-While **in Vagrant**, once new application setup is complete, you may  **skip to STEP TEN** to launch the rails server.
+While in the `/vagrant` shared directory, once new application setup is complete, you may  **_skip to STEP TEN_** to launch the rails server.

 ---------------------------------